-Beyond your sparkling personality, dulcet vocal tones, and unlimited imagination—your voice over demos are the most important tool you have to secure work in this business.
-It’s the vehicle you’ll benefit from most to drive your career… provided it’s done right!
+Beyond your sparkling personality, dulcet vocal tones, and unlimited imagination—your voiceover demos are the most important tool you have to secure work in this business.
+They are the vehicle you’ll benefit from most to drive your career… provided they’re done right!

-If you have professionally produced, competitive demos but you have yet to land a proper agent or work steadily, then consider the following before completely throwing the baby out with the bath water:
+If you have professionally produced, competitive demos but you have yet to land a proper agent or book steady work, then consider the following before throwing the baby out with the bath water:

-• Have you sent out repeatedly promoted your demos to the appropriate producers?
+– Have you repeatedly promoted your demos to the appropriate talent agents, casting and producers?
 (Promotion demands repetition and tenacity.
 You may be the only who knows your demos exist.)

-• Are you unsure of who your target audience honestly is, and how to make yourself known, accessible and familiar to them?
+– Are you unsure of who your target audience honestly is, and how to make yourself known, accessible and familiar to them?
+You’re not alone.

-This is where we excel as Actors’ Sound Advice, and others fail.
+In fact, this is where we excel as Actors’ SOUND ADVICE and others fail.

-Because if you’re not in the ballpark, you can’t possibly play ball.
+Because if you’re not in the ballpark, how can you possibly play ball?